-Foreign currency exchange loss was \$35,000 in the three months ended March 31, 2011 compared to \$228,000 in the corresponding 2010 period.
-Foreign currency exchange gains and losses result from amounts received under our Merck KGaA collaboration agreement and payments under our clinical trial agreements that are denominated in Euros.
+Our foreign currency exchange loss was \$12,000 in the three months ended June 30, 2011 compared to a gain of \$34,000 in the three months ended June 30, 2010.
+This loss and gain reflect the impact that fluctuations in U.S. Dollar/Euro currency exchange rates have on payments under our clinical trial agreements that are denominated in Euros.

+Our foreign currency exchange loss was \$47,000 in the six months ended June 30, 2011 compared to \$194,000 in the six months ended June 30, 2010.
+The decrease in the foreign currency exchange loss during the six months ended June 30, 2011 is primarily due to the impact that fluctuations in U.S. Dollar/Euro currency exchange rates had on the receipt of a milestone payment in the first quarter of 2010.
 In 2009, we earned a milestone under our Merck KGaA collaboration, for which we had a \$4,300,000 receivable at December 31, 2009.
 Merck KGaA paid us for this milestone in February 2010 and we received \$4,074,000 based on foreign exchange rates in effect at the time of payment as a result of the strengthening value of the U.S. dollar.
-Consequently, we had a foreign currency exchange loss of \$228,000 in the three months ended March 31, 2010
+Consequently, we incurred a foreign currency exchange loss of \$226,000 on the milestone payment during the first quarter of 2010.
+The foreign currency exchange losses during the six months ended June 30, 2011 and 2010 also reflect the impact that fluctuations in U.S. Dollar/Euro currency exchange rates have on payments under our clinical trial agreements that are denominated in Euros.